lockboxauth/accounts/README.md

 The things `accounts` is explicitly not expected to do include:

-  * Actually authenticate users.
-That is handled by the [`grants` package](httpps://impractical.co/auth/grants).
+  * Actually authenticate users. `accounts` is meant to tie an authentication method to a user, not actually do the authentication.
-  * Sending any emails.
   * Managing ACLs.
   * Managing user profile information.
+Applications have specific enough needs for profiles that `accounts` can't reasonably abstract them.
+Instead, accounts just stores the profile ID for a user, which applications can then use to retrieve the profile information.